hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

     repeated PropertyDefinition properties = 10;
 }

+// A SchemaList is used to mitigate hash collisions. message SchemaList {
+    repeated Schema schemas = 1;
+}

 message Location {
       // Coordinates are expected to be in millionths of a degree sint64 latitude = 1;